- Reference Number: HEY-779/2020

 On the day of surgery

 You should have a bath or shower before you come to hospital.
-Do not eat from 2am, however you are encouraged to drink clear fluids only up to 6am, e.g.no milk or pure orange (black tea or coffee is allowed).
+Please do not eat from 2.00am but you are encouraged to drink clear fluids only up to 6.00am e.g.no milk or pure orange (black tea or coffee is allowed).
 Chewing gum is not allowed on the day of surgery.
 If you wear contact lenses, you will need to remove them prior to your operation.
 Please bring your spectacles or an extra pair of contact lenses with you.

 On admission to the ward you will be greeted by a nurse who will check that your details are correct.
 The surgeon and the anaesthetist will talk to you and you will be invited to ask any questions you may have before signing your consent form.
 You will also be given graduated compression stockings to wear.